-Article 3 of the Protocol against the Smuggling of Migrants by Land, Sea and Air, supplementing the United Nations Convention against Transnational Organized Crime (the Smuggling of Migrants Protocol) defines smuggling of migrants as:
+Article 3 of the Smuggling of Migrants Protocol defines smuggling of migrants as:

-"..the procurement, in order to obtain, directly or indirectly, a financial or other material benefit, of the illegal entry of a person into a state party of which the person is not a national".
+"The procurement, in order to obtain, directly or indirectly, a financial or other material benefit, of the illegal entry of a person into a State Party of which the person is not a national".

 Article 6 of the Protocol requires the criminalization of this conduct.

 In addition, article 6 requires States to criminalize the following conduct: